; I'm still here.

-The power in your story can reach help
+The power in your story can help at risk people.

 Has a conversation changed your

 Help the Semicolon Campaign convince more Oregonians to ask 'R U OK? (are you ok?') by sharing your story for use across media.
 Stories by community members who seriously considered suicide at some point in their lives and either failed in their attempt or, for some reason, didn't end up attempting suicide.
 We want to hear your story, hopefully in 1,000 words or so.

 We want to hear from veterans, farmers, fisherfolk, loggers, moms and dads, students and teachers, business owners, religious leaders, police, health professionals, LGBATQQI individuals, politicians, everybody.
 Email a summary to Zeroattempts@aol.com and we will follow-up with you directly.
 Every conversation counts and we look forward to hearing yours.

 As a community, let's end the stigma that prevents too many of our at-risk neighbors from getting help.
 Remember, suicide is preventable.
 Join other Courageous Oregonians who want to prevent another Oregonian from putting a period at the end of their life.
 Write us today.